SAN JOSE, Calif. -- These days, a rolling pageant glittering new data objects includes data planes, data fabrics,...

 What price, data democracy?

-For companies like Hilton, with years of legacy data, Hadoop data lake architectures can require significant effort.
+For companies like Hilton, with years legacy data, Hadoop data lake architectures can require significant effort.

-Sudhir Menonvice president of enterprise information management at Hilton Worldwide
+Sudhir Menonvice president enterprise information management at Hilton Worldwide

 Singh described differences in block file sizes in Hadoop data lakes versus single-client implementations that can bring about garbage collection issues with observable performance impact.
 He said his teams worked with Hortonworks to address such issues in its data lake buildouts.

 Despite such implementation issues, he emphasized, the Hadoop platform has helped drive diverse analytics advances, as Verizon Wireless evolved its architecture to deal with bigger and evermore variegated amounts data.